Credit: Shutterstock

 Last year, Propy, a Bay Area-turned-Miami startup led by immigrant founder Natalia Karayaneva, sold over $5 billion worth of properties on its blockchain platform.
 Andreessen Horowitz invested $350 million in Flow, the new venture by WeWork’s Adam Neumann, to operate over 3,000 apartments mostly in Miami-Fort Lauderdale.

-But after a couple of years of enjoying a reputation in the media as a new tech destination, Florida startup still has a bad rap as “a sunny place for shady people.”
+But after a couple of years of enjoying a reputation in the media as a new tech destination, Florida still has a bad rap as “a sunny place for shady people.”
 Recent high-profile frauds include BKCoin Management, which was shut down by the SEC earlier this year.
 The Miami-based investment advisor had raised $100 million from at least 55 investors, but blew it on luxury items and “Ponzi-like payments.”

 Scamming is a challenge for new arrivals, said Dr. Edwin Hernandez, the founder at EGLAVATOR, a tech incubator in Boca Raton.
 Immigrant founders who have limited access to traditional capital, such as bank loans, struggle in this environment.
 “Unless they have enough money for bootstrapping, fundraising in Miami is difficult,” Hernandez said.